MentalistTR/WBA_CapStone/README.md

  ```bash
 bun run publish_notary
 ````
-To run renting scripts we must uncomment 1 line https://hizliresim.com/7w4oq0v
+To run renting scripts, go to contracts/asset_operations/assets_renting module and we must uncomment line 177 https://hizliresim.com/7w4oq0v

-Change it to as the following like be this
+After the changes are completed, it should be as follows on the right.

 https://hizliresim.com/1o6zxtx